ltonetwork/documentation/02-scenario/index.md

 The id MUST point to an immutable version of the scenario.
 Modifying the scenario SHOULD always result in a new id.
 Previous versions of the scenario SHOULD remain available.

-### title
+### name

-A short description shown when listing scenarios.
+The name of the scenario.
+Shown when listing scenarios.
 The title SHOULD be unique within your set of scenarios.

 ### description